 Pain in the right upper quadrant (RUQ) can be caused by a wide variety of conditions.
 The age, sex and general condition of the patient will influence the likely diagnosis.
 History and examination will also focus the differential diagnosis.
 Features such as acute or chronic onset, weight loss, pyrexia, general malaise, and urinary or bowel symptoms may all help point to a diagnosis.
 It is important to decide if there is an acute abdomen.
 There are related separate articles Left Upper Quadrant Pain, Abdominal Pain, Abdominal Pain in Pregnancy and Abdominal Pain in Children.

 Enquire first about the pain:

 - Ask the patient to point to where it is.
-Does the patient use a single finger or is it more diffuse?
+Note whether the patient uses a single finger or indicates the area is more diffuse.

 - Any change in weight

 Family history may be revealing.

 - Note the general condition of the patient - ie whether they are fairly well, shocked, pyrexial or dyspnoeic.
 Note whether there is jaundice.

 - Note temperature, pulse rate and quality, and blood pressure.

 - The patient should be adequately disrobed and both the patient and the examiner should be in a comfortable position.
 A systematic examination of all the abdomen is required.
 Abdominal examination is described elsewhere.
 See separate article Abdominal Examination.